OLIMEX/DIY-LAPTOP/SOFTWARE/A64-TERES/TERES-KBD-RELEASE/README.md

 ```
 Save the file and exit the text editor.

-6. Compile:
+5. Compile:
 ```bash
 make
 ```
-7. Update the firmware of the TERES-I's keyboard and touchpad firmware:
+6. Update the firmware of the TERES-I's keyboard and touchpad firmware:
 ```bash
 sudo ./update
 ```
 You will be prompted to press "fn+Tux+ESC" (function + penguin + escape) keys simultanously at some point.
 Make sure to do so!

-8. Voila!
-Update successful!
+7. Finished!

 **Note 1**: If you wish to play with the behavior yourself edit the sources in [TERES-KBD-RELEASE/TERES-HID/](TERES-HID).